 You Are Not Alone

-If you or a friend needs support with an unhealthy relationship that may involve sexual harassment (sexual assault, dating violence, domestic violence, and stalking), the Office of Title IX’s You are Not Alone guide may be helpful.
+If you or a friend needs support with an unhealthy relationship that may involve sexual harassment (sexual assault, dating violence, domestic violence, and stalking), visit the Office of Title IX’s Get Help Page here.
 In addition, UTK has the following resources to help you: